javiercguard/retroinspector/README.md

     - Variants called by `cuteSV` are inside `cutesv`.
 The `polished` infix refers to the VCF that contains the reassembled inserted sequences.
     - Same for `svim`.
     - `S1.merged.both.vcf.gz` contains the union of the insertions called by both callers.
-    - `retrosnake.me.deletions.vcf.gz` contains all TE deletions (across samples) with allele frequency.
+    - `retro.me.deletions.vcf.gz` contains all TE deletions (across samples) with allele frequency.
     - `public.te.vcf.gz` and `public.te.lax.vcf.gz` contain all TE insertions (across samples) for the strict and lax criterion, respectively.
-    - `retrosnake.merged.vcf.gz` contains all insertions merged across samples.
+    - `retro.merged.vcf.gz` contains all insertions merged across samples.
-    - The directory `survivor` contains the result of merging both callers' results for each patient (`S1.merged.survivor.vcf.gz`, etc.), and an inter-sample merge (`retrosnake.merged.survivor.vcf.gz`).
+    - The directory `survivor` contains the result of merging both callers' results for each patient (`S1.merged.survivor.vcf.gz`, etc.), and an inter-sample merge (`retro.merged.survivor.vcf.gz`).

 ## Example

-Please see [test_dataset/test.md](./test_dataset/test.md) for an example to run Retrosnake with publicly available data.
+Please see [test_dataset/test.md](./test_dataset/test.md) for an example to run RetroInspector with publicly available data.